rbind/asimumba.web/content/about/about.md

 Hi, I'm Aaron Simumba, welcome to my website.
 ---------------------------------------------
 ***
+In my current job, I work for [mPharma](https://www.mpharma.com/) as a Data Management Associate.
 In another life, I am an Accounting and Finance major.
 Graduated from the [**University of Namibia**](http://unam.edu.na/) with a BA degree in Accounting(Honours).
 Previously tutored Business Administration students in the art of business and accounting at the [**University of Zambia**](https://www.unza.zm/).

 I am lost in the Data Science web... hoping to find my way out of the maze soon.
 I find data and the process of data analysis to glean insight from the raw data, overly exciting and fascinating alike.